757-216-3656 | Monday–Friday 8:30 AM – 4:30 PM | info@itdojo.com

 • Issues

-• GitHub projects give teams a Kanban board to organize and visualize their work.
-It’s a step up from GitHub Issues.
+• Projects GitHub projects give teams a Kanban board to organize and visualize their work.
+It's a step up from GitHub Issues.

-• Git allows developers to create tags in their repositories.
-In GitHub, you can easily link these tags to “Releases.”
+• Releases Git allows developers to create tags in their repositories.
+In GitHub, you can easily link these tags to "Releases."
 A release can contain release notes, providing a nice overview of what changed over time.